-However, we’ve come to recognize that by being a passive recipient of community ideas, we’ve relied on existing economic, education, and socio-political systems that treat white people as the norm and people of color as “other.”
-As a result, we’re perpetuating and reinforcing racial inequities in our programs, audiences, and leadership.
-In order to truly become a place where everyone feels welcome and has equitable access to our stages and the programs presented here, we must intentionally widen our network of collaborators and shift to a proactive, equity-centered approach in our programs and partnerships.
+Structured as a passive recipient of community ideas, we’ve historically relied on existing economic, educational, and socio-political systems that treat white people as the “norm” and Black, Indigenous, and People of Color (BIPOC) as “other.”
+As a result, we have perpetuated and reinforced racial inequities in our programs, audiences, and leadership.
+In order to truly become a place where everyone feels welcome and has equitable access to our stages, programs, and engagement opportunities, Town Hall Seattle is intentionally widening our network of collaborators and shifting to a proactive, equity-centered practice across our programming and operations.

-- Hosting a series of 2019-20 public events and workshops designed to offer opportunities for audiences to deepen their own anti-racism education.
+- Producing and hosting a series of public events and workshops designed to offer opportunities for audiences to deepen their own anti-racism education.

-- Paying more creators of color to produce Town Hall programs and amplifying the work of communities of color.
+- Prioritizing and paying more BIPOC creators to produce Town Hall programs, and amplifying the work of BIPOC communities.

 - Working with racial equity facilitators to inform our ongoing equity work.

-- Providing ongoing staff engagement and training, and compensating staff for their energy and time in this work.
+- Providing ongoing staff engagement and training with compensation for that work.

-- Reporting on our racial equity work and progress as part of our annual report.
+- Reporting annually on our racial equity work through an equity update, our blog, and newsletters.

-- Creating better methodologies for receiving feedback from our partners and community members.
+- Improving methodologies for receiving and responding to feedback from our partners and community members.

-Town Hall always asks for active collaboration with our community, and our commitment to racial equity is no different.
-We ask you to come with us on this journey and invite you to reach out to us with feedback, ideas, and to hold us accountable.
+Town Hall seeks active collaboration with our community, and our commitment to racial equity is no different.
+We ask you to come with us on this journey and invite you to hold us accountable and to reach out to us with feedback and ideas.
 Please e-mail us at email@example.com.